• This field is for validation purposes and should be left unchanged.

 Flooding has been made more likely by climate change, according to a 2021 study by climate experts.
 In the case of Western Europe, downpours in the region, which caused the flash floods that killed nearly 200 people, are now 3-19% heavier due to human-caused warming.

 For countries that are already prone to rainy seasons, particularly in Asia, climate models predict climate change will lead to more intense flooding and prolong existing monsoon seasons.
-A typical monsoon season in Asia last from June to September.
+A typical monsoon season in Asia lasts from June to September.
 The effects of climate change could potentially result in an earlier arrival or departure of monsoons, disrupting agricultural and crop production, as well as increasing extreme precipitation over the region as more greenhouse gases are released into the atmosphere.

 What Can Be Done?